 Hashimoto’s thyroiditis is the most common cause of hypothyroidism and is one of the most common autoimmune diseases .

-While hypothyroidism can cause this wide variety of symptoms, it’s important to not get carried away with assumptions.
-A study of a hypothyroid questionnaire found that the most common symptoms to correlate with hypothyroidism were tiredness, (81%), dry skin (63%), shortness of breath (51%), hair loss (30%) .
+However, if you have three or more of the above symptoms, there’s a chance you may have hypothyroidism — especially if you checked the boxes for fatigue and dry skin.
+A study of a hypothyroid questionnaire found that the most common symptoms to correlate with hypothyroidism were tiredness, (81%), dry skin (63%), shortness of breath (51%), and hair loss (30%) .

 Do You Have Hashimoto’s Thyroiditis?